wedkarz02/dotbf/README.md

 $ cargo build --release
 ```

+Release mode is required due to Rust's integer overflow quirks.

 The binary is self-contained so you can easily copy / move / symlink it from the ```target/``` directory:

 ```bash